isabelle-johns/Travel-to-Portugal/README.md

 ## _What does Portugal have to offer?_

-Portugal, located in South Europe and bordering Spain is a unique country with a variety of activities, heritige sites, historical buildings, intangible heritige and spectacular views.
+Portugal, located in South Europe and bordering Spain is a unique country with a variety of activities, historical buildings, intangible heritage and spectacular views.
+Whether it's the indulgent cuisine, pristine beaches or history that date back thousands of years, Portugal will entertain you.

 ## _A perfect spot for young people_
+Portugal is the whole package for young adults who like to travel.

 ## _Precautions and warnings before travelling_
 Like every other holiday destination, precautions have to be taken into account when visiting somewhere new.
 Better to be safe than sorry.